Programme Specifications

 Information provided by Department of Life Sciences:

 The course aims to provide students with a core and breadth of knowledge in plant biology.
-Through optional modules students can gain more specialist knowledge focussing on molecular, agricultural and environmental skills.
+Through optional modules, students can gain more specialist knowledge focussing on molecular, agricultural and environmental skills.
+They also acquire strong research skills developing creativity, scientific rigour and attention to detail.
+The scheme will equip students to develop further their creativity in the field of plant biology.

 Generic and graduate skills

-• To enable develop effective teamwork and communication skills, particularly via field and laboratory activities.
+To develop effective teamwork and communication skills, particularly via field and laboratory activities.

 10 : Intended learning outcomes